myTerminal/super-emacs/README.md

 7. [auto-complete](https://github.com/auto-complete/auto-complete) for easy text editing
 8. [ztree](https://github.com/fourier/ztree) for an efficient directory tree comparison
 9. [undo-tree](https://github.com/emacsmirror/undo-tree) to be able to visualize your changes in a buffer
+10. [neotree](https://github.com/jaypei/emacs-neotree) to be able to spawn a tree at any directory
+11. [dired-launch](https://github.com/thomp/dired-launch) to be able to open files with their default applications from within `dired`
+12. [which-key](https://github.com/justbur/emacs-which-key) to be suggested with what you can do after pressing `C-x`
-10. [meta-presenter](https://github.com/myTerminal/meta-presenter) for presenting slide-shows from within Emacs
+13. [meta-presenter](https://github.com/myTerminal/meta-presenter) for presenting slide-shows from within Emacs
-11. [myterminal-controls](https://github.com/myTerminal/myterminal-controls) for quick-toggle controls at a key-stroke
+14. [myterminal-controls](https://github.com/myTerminal/myterminal-controls) for quick-toggle controls at a key-stroke
-12. [theme-looper](https://github.com/myTerminal/theme-looper) for switching themes in style
+15. [theme-looper](https://github.com/myTerminal/theme-looper) for switching themes in style

 ### Key-bindings